burdettadam/Doku_Autocomplete/README.md

 ## How it works

 ## Why it works
-Sudoku puzzles can be created by following different instructions steaming from a valid first row.
+Sudoku puzzles can be created by following different instructions stemming from a valid first row.
 For example, given a list of digits 1-9, untouched that list creates the first row.

 |   |   |   |   |   |   |   |   |   |   |   |